Generic Name: deferasirox (de FER a sir ox)

 Do not chew or crush the Exjade dispersible tablet, and do not swallow it whole.
 Place the tablet into a glass of apple juice, orange juice, or water and allow the tablet to disperse in the liquid.
 The tablet will not dissolve completely.
 Drink this mixture right away.
 To make sure you get the entire dose, add a little more liquid to the same glass, swirl gently and drink right away.

-If you take less than 1000 milligrams (1 gram) daily, dissolve the Exjade tablet in about one-half cup of apple juice, orange juice, or water.
+If you take less than 1000 milligrams (1 gram) daily, dissolve the Exjade dispersible tablet in about one-half cup of apple juice, orange juice, or water.
 If you take more than 1000 milligrams daily, dissolve the tablet in about 1 cup of apple juice, orange juice, or water.

-While using deferasirox, you may need frequent blood tests.
+You may need frequent blood tests.
 Your kidney or liver function may also need to be checked every 6 months, and you may need a liver biopsy.

 Store at room temperature, away from moisture and heat.